trzy/Supermodel/Docs/README.txt

 ('<' and '>') indicate mandatory parameters.
 Do not type the brackets.
 No spaces may appear inside of an option.
 For example, 'supermodel game.zip -ppc-frequency=25' is correct but 'supermodel game.zip -ppc-frequency = 25' is not.
-All options are case-sensitive.
+All options are case sensitive.

 	Option:			-?